 Commonly called bloat or GDV, gastric dilatation-volvulus is an emergency medical condition that occurs when the stomach expands and then rotates, trapping gas inside the stomach and cutting off blood supply to the stomach and spleen.
 Symptoms typically include a distended (bloated) abdomen, retching or heaving (unproductive), extreme lethargy, excessive salivation, heavy panting, restlessness or pacing, and pale gums.

 Sudden Cardiac Arrest

-Cardiac arrest simply means that the heart is no longer pumping.
+A cardiac arrest simply means that the heart is no longer pumping.
 The dog typically collapses, loses consciousness, and stops breathing.
 Dogs do not suffer from heart attacks the same way humans do.
 There is usually an underlying condition that stops the heart.
-If the unthinkable happens and your dog's heart suddenly stops, the only thing you can really do is attempt CPR as soon as possible.
+If the unthinkable happens and your dog's heart suddenly stops, the only thing you can do is attempt CPR as soon as possible.

 When your dog has a medical emergency, the first thing you should usually do is contact the vet.
 However, there are times when you will need to take immediate action to save your dog's life before you get to the vet.

 Now that you have learned to identify the more common dog medical emergencies, it is important to learn what to do about them.
 Familiarize yourself with some basic first aid for dogs and you might be able to save a dog's life someday.